LasterAlex/teloxide_tests/README.md

 What is needed until release:

-- Add most common endpoints (SendMessage, SendPhoto, SendDocument, SendVideo, EditMessageText, EditMessageCaption, EditMessageReplyMarkup, DeleteMessage, AnswerCallbackQuery, GetFile)
+- [x] Add most common endpoints (SendMessage, SendPhoto, SendDocument, SendVideo, EditMessageText, EditMessageCaption, EditMessageReplyMarkup, DeleteMessage, AnswerCallbackQuery, GetFile)
-- Add some syntactic sugar for testing (e.g .dispatch_and_check_last_sent_text(), .dispatch_and_check_state(), etc.)
-- Clean up the test server code and make it easily extendable
+- [x] Clean up the test server code and make it easily extendable
+- [ ] Add some syntactic sugar for testing (e.g .dispatch_and_check_last_sent_text(), .dispatch_and_check_state(), etc.)
+- [ ] Export publicly only what is needed
-- Add a lot of different examples for referencing
+- [ ] Add a lot of different examples for referencing
-- Try to make a real bot with these tests, to see, where it lacks in the real usecases
+- [ ] Try to make a real bot with these tests, to see, where it lacks in the real usecases
-- Some feedback for a sanity check
+- [ ] Some feedback for a sanity check

 ## Structure